reshmabidikar/slate/source/includes/_catalog.md

 ### Add a simple plan

-This adds a (simple) Plan into the current version of the catalog -- associated with the tenant.
+This adds a (simple) Plan into the current version of the Catalog associated with the tenant.

 **HTTP Request**